What Jobs Will AI Replace? Top 12 Roles at Risk and How to Adapt

 Factory and Warehouse Workers

 Automation has long been a feature of the manufacturing world, but AI technologies are set to take this to the next level through AI development.
 Factory and warehouse workers are particularly at risk, as AI-powered machines demonstrate the ability to navigate environments and retrieve goods with greater speed and consistency than human laborers.
-Logistics companies like Ryder are already offering AI and warehouse automation and fulfillment, making a once exclusive technology accessible to nearly any retail brand.
+Logistics companies like Cart.com are already offering AI and warehouse automation and fulfillment, making a once exclusive technology accessible to nearly any retail brand.

 This job market shift underscores the urgency for workers in these industries to adjust to the evolving landscape, as they wonder how many jobs will be affected.